particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{imageOverlay src="/assets/images/monitor-one/front-on-post.jpg" alt="Front view" class="full-width"}}

 *The pictures in this preliminary datasheet are of a pre-release unit.
-The production units will be a different color, and have other minor differences.*
+The production units will be a different color, and may have other minor differences.*

 The Monitor One is an off-the-shelf complete design, like the Tracker One.
 The Monitor One is in a larger IP67 waterproof enclosure with room inside for expansion cards and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.